 Amphetamine and MPH are available as racemic or single isomer products.
-The d-enantiomer of amphetamine, dextroamphetamine (Dexedrine, DextroStat), has much less of an effect on norepinephrine release than the I-enantiomer.
-Thus, the combination of the two isomers of amphetamine may provide additional benefit over dextroamphetamine (Dexedrine, DextroStat) in some patients.
-This combination is available as mixed amphetamine salts (MAS) (Adderall®, Adderall XR®), which contains d- and I-amphetamine in a 3:1 ratio.
+The d-enantiomer of amphetamine, dextroamphetamine (Dexedrine, DextroStat, Liquadd), has much less of an effect on norepinephrine release than the I-enantiomer.
+Thus, the combination of the two isomers of amphetamine may provide additional benefit over dextroamphetamine in some patients.
+This combination is available as mixed amphetamine salts (MAS) (Adderall, Adderall XR), which contains d- and I-amphetamine in a 3:1 ratio.
 Mixed amphetamine salts (Adderall, Adderall XR) tends to have fewer adrenergic side effects than MPH.
-Methylphenidate is a racemic mixture of d- and I-enantiomers, the former of which is more pharmacologically active.
-32,33 A product containing only the d-enantiomer, dexmethylphenidate (d-MPH, FocalinTM, Focalin XRTM), is available.
-Lisdexamfetamine dimesylate (Vyvanse), a prodrug in which damphetamine is covalently bonded to L-lysine and converted to these components by enzymatic hydrolvsis, is now available as well.
-Lisdexamfetamine (Vyvanse) is rapidly absorbed from the gastrointestinal tract after oral administration and converted to dextroamphetamine, which is responsible for its activity.
+Methylphenidate is a racemic mixture of d- and l-enantiomers, the former of which is more pharmacologically active.
+34,35 A product containing only the d-enantiomer, dexmethylphenidate (d-MPH, Focalin, Focalin XR), is available.
+Lisdexamfetamine dimesylate (Vyvanse) is a prodrug in which d-amphetamine is covalently bonded to L-lysine and converted to these components by enzymatic hydrolysis.36 Lisdexamfetamine (Vyvanse) is rapidly absorbed from the gastrointestinal tract after oral administration and converted to dextroamphetamine, which is responsible for its activity.
 Conversion is believed to occur by first-pass intestinal and/or hepatic metabolism.
-Metabolism does not occur by cytochrome P450 enzymes.
-Lisdexamfetamine (Vyvanse) has a duration of action of approximately ten hours.
+Metabolism does not occur by cytochrome P450 enzymes.37

-Compared to short-acting dosage forms, extended-release preparations and longer acting stimulants offer the advantages of less fluctuation in effect and removal of the need for dose administration in school.
-Their prolonged action, however, may be less intense and their use forfeits the advantages of flexibility and control of titrating that more frequent doses allow.
-It is also important that longer-acting dosage forms do not produce a flat plasma concentration of stimulant that could lead to acute tolerance.
-There is increased experience with combining slow release and fast acting preparations to produce optimal symptom control throughout the day.
+Compared to short-acting dosage forms, extended-release preparations and longer acting stimulants offer the advantages of less fluctuation in activity and removal of the need for dose administration in school.
+Their prolonged action, however, may be less intense, and their use forfeits the advantages of flexibility and control of titrating that shorter acting dosage forms allow by more frequent dosing.38 It is also important that longer-acting dosage forms do not produce a flat plasma concentration of the stimulant, which could lead to acute tolerance.39 There is increased experience with combining slow release and fast acting preparations to produce optimal symptom control throughout the day.

 Atomoxetine (Strattera) is a selective inhibitor of the presynaptic norepinephrine transporter.
-It increases norepinephrine and dopamine levels, especially in the prefrontal cortex.
-It has minimal affinity for other monoamine transporters.
-This mechanism of action suggests that atomoxetine is unlikely to have abuse potential or to cause motor tics.
-Atomoxetine (Strattera) has a slower onset of action than do stimulants; therapeutic effects may not be seen until a week after the start of treatment.
-Atomoxetine (Strattera) has a longer duration of action than the stimulants after once daily dosing with the possibility of symptom relief during the evening and early-morning hours.
+It increases norepinephrine and dopamine levels, especially in the prefrontal cortex.40 It has minimal affinity for other monoamine transporters.
+Mechanism of action suggests that atomoxetine is unlikely to have abuse potential or to cause motor tics.^{41,42} Atomoxetine (Strattera) has a slower onset of action than do stimulants; therapeutic effects may not be seen until a week after the start of treatment.
+Atomoxetine (Strattera) has a longer duration of action than the stimulants after once daily dosing with the possibility of symptom relief during the evening and early-morning hours.43